xudafeng/startserver/README.md

 $ npm i startserver -g
 ```

-Want to use it for generator support, please add this alias to your `.bash_profile`:
+Use it for generator support, add this alias to your `.bash_profile`:

 ```
 alias node='node --harmony'